 If judged appropriate during the initial contact with the LADO, an Allegations Referral Form must be completed by the senior manager in full and forwarded to the LADO via email within 24 hours.
-LADO referral form, flowcharts and information can be accessed here: https://www.wirralsafeguarding.co.uk/professionals/lado-allegations
+LADO referral form, flowcharts and information can be accessed here:

 The LADO procedure does not replace safeguarding procedures and the Integrated Front Door (IFD@wirral.gov.uk) must be contacted if you have a safeguarding concern about a child.
-If you require advice about your agency's response to an allegation, please contact your HR provider.
+If you require advice about your agencies response to an allegation please contact your HR provider.

 The LADO can only provide advice and guidance regarding allegations in relation to a person in a position of trust.
-Any general safeguarding enquiries or concerns should be reported to Wirral Integrated Front Door on 0151 606 2008 or 0151 677 6557 out of hours.
+Any general safeguarding enquiries or concerns should be reported to Wirral Children's Services on 0151 606 2008 or 0151 677 6557 out of hours.
+The LADO cannot provide advice to professionals subject to allegations, support and investigation updates should be sought directly from the investigating agency or employer.